The Edwin Fox

 Click image to enlarge

 In 1873 the Edwin Fox became an immigrant ship.
 She was chartered to the Shaw Savill & Company to carry immigrants from England to New Zealand as part of the assisted migration scheme started by New Zealand Prime Minister Sir Julius Vogel.
 She made four voyages between 1873 and 1876, carrying a total of 751 passengers.
 These voyages weren’t without turmoil.
 During the first voyage to Lyttelton, she hit a gale that badly damaged her and the ship’s doctor was killed after being impaled on metal while drifting on to rocks.
 Her last two voyages to New Zealand, in 1878 to Nelson and in 1880 to Lyttelton, were plagued by similar problems, but she delivered all her passengers safely to New Zealand shores.

 During the 1880s the steamship was rapidly making the sail ship obsolete.
 This was not the case, however, for the Edwin Fox.
 The mutton industry was booming in New Zealand and there was a shortage of refrigerated storage for the mutton before it was exported.
-The Edwin Fox was refitted in London with refrigeration equipment to store mutton carcasses on board while awaiting transport.
+The Edwin Fox was refitted in Dunedin with refrigeration equipment to store mutton carcasses on board while awaiting transport.
 She made her last journey between England and New Zealand in June 1885 when she arrived in Dunedin.
 She was then towed to Picton on 12 January 1897, where she continued to serve as a refrigerator hold until 1900 when the Picton Freezing Works were built.
-When her refrigeration equipment was found to be beyond repair it was removed and she was given to Picton Freezing Works in return for a meat-carrying contract to England.
+She was later turned into a coal store for the freezing works.

 In 1905 she became a landing platform and coal hulk.
 In May 1965 Norman Brayshaw founded the Edwin Fox Restoration Society, and purchased the Edwin Fox for one shilling.
 The Edwin Fox was moved to Shakespeare Bay where she lay unattended for 19 years until being pumped out and refloated; alas with the loss of many artefacts.
-Various groups made efforts to move the Edwin Fox from Picton to other parts of the country, but the cost was prohibitive.
+Various groups made unsuccessful efforts to move the Edwin Fox from Picton to other parts of the country.